Kicksecure/security-misc/README.md

 It may allow an attacker to find out how long a given system has been running, and to distinguish several systems running behind NAT and using the same IP address.
-It might also allow to look for clocks that match an expected value to find the public IP used by a user.
+It might also allow one to look for clocks that match an expected value to find the public IP used by a user.

 Hence, this package disables this feature by shipping the